graphcommerce-org/graphcommerce/docs/framework/plugins-react.md

 # Plugins React

-GraphCommerce's React plugin system allows you to extend GraphCommerce's build in components with your own logic.
+GraphCommerce's React plugin system allows you to extend GraphCommerce's built-in components with your own logic.

 - No runtime overhead: The plugin system is fully implemented in webpack and
 - Easy plugin creation: Configuration should happen in the plugin file, not a